3rd West Virginia Cavalry Regiment: 1863 service

-Everton Conger left the 3rd West Virginia Cavalry during September 1863 to join the 1st District of Columbia Cavalry Regiment as a major.
-After the assassination of President Abraham Lincoln, Everton Conger and the 16th New York Cavalry Regiment were involved with the capture of assassin John Wilkes Booth.
+Everton Conger left the 3rd West Virginia Cavalry during September 1863 to join the 1st District of Columbia Cavalry Regiment (a battalion until 1864) as a major.
+He resigned on February 8, 1865, as a lieutenant colonel, to join a detective service.
+After the assassination of President Abraham Lincoln, three detectives (including Conger) with 25 riders from the 16th New York Cavalry Regiment were involved in the capture of assassin John Wilkes Booth.

+On May 16, 1863, Captain James R. Utt of Company D led a detachment that liberated 51 soldiers and captured 40 Confederates.
+Utt was killed during the action.
+At the time, he was the highest ranking officer in the regiment to be killed in action.